 Brandeis Masters students will be allowed to enroll in a summer JBS program at the discretion of the respective program, provided the student meets the admissions criteria and provided space is available.
 However, admissions preference will be given to undergraduate students.

 Students outside of Brandeis University can apply to the summer programs.
-Only students who are matriculated at Brandeis will be able to enroll in a fall or spring JBS program.
 Students entering a masters program at Brandeis University may enroll in a JBS program at the discretion of the respective program, provided the student meets the admissions criteria and provided space is available.